The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 3. Use Harpe if you are out of melee range for one GCD.
 4. Use Plentiful Harvest IF it is about to fall off or you would lose a usage.
 5. Use Gibbet, Gallows or Guillotine if you have any amount of Reaver stacks.
 6. Use Waxing Slice, Infernal Slice, or Nightmare Scythe if your combo is going to fall off.

    * Remember that combos last 30s in Endwalker!
 7. Maintain Death’s Design on all targets that will take damage.
 8. Use Soul Slice if you have 50 or less Soul Gauge.
-9. Use Plentiful Harvest if you have 50 or less Shroud Gauge
+9. Use Plentiful Harvest if you have 50 or less Shroud Gauge.
 10. Enter Enshroud if you have 50 Shroud and Gluttony has a cooldown greater than ten seconds.
-11. Use a Blood Stalk variant if you have 50 Soul and Gluttony isn’t about to come of cooldown
+11. Use a Blood Stalk variant if you have 50 Soul and Gluttony is not about to come off cooldown.
-12. Use a Combo action such as Slice, Waxing Slice, Infernal Slice, Spinning Scythe or Nightmare Scythe as filler.
+12. Use a combo action such as Slice, Waxing Slice, Infernal Slice, Spinning Scythe or Nightmare Scythe as filler.

 - - -